amicuchu/NintendoClientsWiki/ENL-Key-Generation.md

     return key
 ```

+## Spatoon 2
-When Splatoon 2 generates its key it creates a random number generator with the seed `0xCEB9D8D9` and it uses the following integer table:
+To generate its [LAN key](LAN-Protocol), Splatoon 2 constructs a random number generator with the seed `0xCEB9D8D9` and it uses the following integer table:
 ```python
 table = [
     0x56CB956F, 0x7B50EEC6, 0x234D1A63, 0x1C691A6B,